Heart Of Darkness Themes

 Marlow tells the story as a recounting of events that happened in the past.
 He describes traveling down the river as going back in time, to an era and civilization that is in the past and in some ways almost prehistoric.
 What he realizes though is that there was no difference between past times and modern times.
 The nature of humanity is the same throughout.
 The advancement that comes with time is just an illusion.

 What is the theme of Heart of Darkness?
-Of the many important Heart of Darkness themes, a major theme can be considered the impact of colonialism.
-Several other themes including hypocrisy, cruelty, racism, religion, isolation, uncertainty, and greed are derived from the overarching idea of colonialism.
-If you need any help with homework regarding Heart of Darkness or anything else don't hesitate to reach out to the experts at Studyfy!
+Among the many significant themes, a major one is the impact of colonialism.
+Other themes such as hypocrisy, cruelty, racism, religion, isolation, uncertainty, and greed stem from this overarching idea.
+If you need any help with Heart of Darkness or any other assignments, don’t hesitate to reach out to the experts at Studyfy!
+Whether you need someone to do my PowerPoint for me, do my Excel homework for me, write my discussion board post, or simply help me with my homework, we’re here to assist you.